adrianmrozo/ds/README.md

 This code is also starting a PostgreSQL database, and saves results out of the testing into the database.

-### Additional information:
+## Additional information:

 This code is the end product from several milestones, containing again several sub tasks.
-You can the report to each milestone in the "reports" folder and code completing the sub tasks in the "folder /src/legacy".
+You can find the reports to each milestone in the "reports" folder and code completing the sub tasks in the folder "/src/legacy".

 ## Technical descriptions: